 This final part of Form 433-B (OIC) lists the documents you need to include with the settlement package.
 Form 656 should be in there too, as well as checks for the down payment and processing fee.
 Send copies of the below information.
 Below is a pasted version of their list, with my notes in bold:

 - A current Profit and Loss statement covering at least the most recent 6–12 month period, if appropriate.
-You can often use the last years tax return Profit/Loss statement to get around this requirement if it is not too late in the year.
+You can often use last year’s tax return Profit/Loss statement to get around this requirement if it is not too late in the year.

 - If an asset is used as collateral on a loan, include copies of the most recent statement from lender(s) on loans, monthly payments, loan payoffs, and balances.

-- Most recent statement of outstanding notes receivable.
+- The most recent statement of outstanding notes receivable.
 Notes receivable is money owed to the business.

 - Relevant supporting documentation of the special circumstances described in the “Explanation of Circumstances” on Form 656, if applicable.
 Most will not be filling this part out.